 It strikes me that the role of visual art in resistance movements is so important.
 What role does art play in resistance for you?

-One of my mentors was like, 'Art and politics don't mix.
-Leave it alone.'
+One of my mentors was said, "Art and politics don't mix.
+Leave it alone."
 His work was completely fine art.
-For someone like him, maybe, but for me, and a lot of artists, there's definitely a connection through storytelling and resistance.
-It's the best way to portray struggle, is through imagery.
+For someone like him that may be the truth, maybe, but for me, and a lot of artists, there's definitely a connection through storytelling and resistance.
+The best way to portray struggle is through imagery.
 Most people won't take the time to read a whole article about something, but they can look at a picture and see a small blurb below it and see the connection through the imagery.
 That little paragraph can really wake your brain up to a lot of things that maybe you wouldn't think about.
 It's a way to shorten that view and close it in.

 I saw a lot of friends celebrating non-Indigenous people for discussing Indigenous issues in Canada, and it really struck me that that's just forwarding erasure because it's erasing Indigenous voices.

 Canada has adopted the Declaration on the Rights of Indigenous Peoples, but they haven't implemented it.
-A good example is cultural appropriation.
-Canada is guilty of cultural appropriation through Parks Canada, through Tourism Canada, through supporting national galleries that hold stolen artifacts, that own stolen bones of deceased ancestors.
-For them to correct their behaviour, it means they would have to give all of that stuff back.
-You go to any Parks Canada park, and inside their gift shop, they have culturally appropriated artwork, whether its paintings, beadwork, moccasins, dream catchers, little kitschy, shitty little trinkets.
+A good example of that is cultural appropriation.
+Canada is guilty of cultural appropriation through Parks Canada, Tourism Canada, and through supporting national galleries that hold stolen artifacts or own stolen bones of deceased ancestors.
+For them to correct their behavior, it means they would have to give all of that stuff back.
+You go to any Parks Canadian, and inside their gift shop, they have culturally appropriated artwork, whether its paintings, beadwork, moccasins, dream catchers, kitschy shitty little trinkets.
 That directly hurts the economy of Indigenous people.
 In order for Canada to be able to adopt [the Declaration], they have to remove all of those things from their shelves.
 Something like 70 percent of Indigenous people in Canada support themselves through the arts, and that's a very broad spectrum of arts.
 If Canada enforced [the Declaration], it would really help our communities.

 A new campaign I've started is to do that.
 It's a site I'm launching with a gallery owner in Montreal, and it's called ReclaimIndigenousArts.com.
-You can go to the website, it's got a brief description of what cultural appropriation is, how it hurts, who you're hurting, the economics behind it, and then the PDFs that you'll print off is one goes to Tourism Canada, and it's, 'Let Tourism Canada know to stop using us as your token indians.'
-So for you, if you wanna support this, we want you to go onto the website, we want you to print off the PDF, we want you to date it and sign it and send it in.
-The idea behind that is to put Parks Canada on check, to put Tourism Canada on check.
-Stop using us as your token indians, as your mascots, to promote Canada.
+You can go to the website, it's got a brief description of what cultural appropriation is, how it hurts, who you're hurting, and the economics behind it.
+Then there are PDFs that you can print off and send to Tourism Canada, They say, "Let Tourism Canada know to stop using us as your token Indians."
+So for you, if you wanna support this, go to the website, print off the PDF, date it and sign it and send it in.
+The idea behind that is to put Parks Canada in check, to put Tourism Canada in check.
+Stop using us as your token Indians and your mascots, to promote Canada.

-Also included in the site will be a database full of Indigenous artists.
-If these people wanna buy direct from Indigenous artists, that's where they can go.
+Also, included in the site will be a database full of Indigenous artists.
+If people want to buy directly from Indigenous artists, this is where they can go.
 If you really care about reconciliation, if you really want to have that relationship, here's how you do it.
 Support our artists.
-If reconciliation is real, put your money where your mouth is, and support our largest independent economy, which is arts.
+If reconciliation is real, put your money where your mouth is, and support our largest independent economy, which is art.